silenceethreal/PLAMD-Power-Line-Aerial-Multi-Degradation-Dataset/README.md

 # UAV-PowerLine-Degradation-Dataset
-> [!IMPORTANT]
-> ## 📦 Dataset Upload in Progress
-> The dataset is currently being uploaded to Zenodo and BaiduNetdisk(finished).
-The download link will be updated here as soon as the upload is complete.
-Please **Watch** this repository or check back shortly.
-Thank you for your patience!
----

 ## Overview
 The **UAV PowerLine Degradation Dataset** is designed for benchmarking image restoration and enhancement algorithms in the context of **unmanned